ong8181/rice-ecolnet-2019/README.md

-# Analysis codes for Ushio et al. "Detecting and validating influential organisms for rice growth: An ecological network approach"
+# Analysis codes for Ushio et al. (2023) "Detecting and validating influential organisms for rice growth: An ecological network approach"

-This repository contains analysis codes to reproduce the results in Ushio et al. (2023) bioRxiv https://doi.org/10.1101/xxxx.xx.xx.xxxxxx.
+This repository contains analysis codes to reproduce the results in Ushio et al. (2023) _bioRxiv_ https://doi.org/10.1101/2023.02.19.529115.

 # License
 See LICENSE.